vstile/vstile/README.md

 <a target="_blank" href="https://medium.com/@vstile"><img src="https://theme.zdassets.com/theme_assets/224203/4a55138e21ad44a9c72c8295181c79fe938a2ae6.svg" alt="Visit my Medium profile" width="300"></a>

 ## 👨‍🏫 Book a Session with Me &mdash; [@vstile](https://tealfeed.com/vstile/connect)
 Book a paid consultancy session with me.
-I offer a variety of services including startup services, business development analysis and detailed quote, product design and User Experience review for your already launched product.
+With over 20 years of experience in the industry, I offer a diverse range of engineering services within digital innovation.
+My expertise includes providing advice for startup launches, securing funding and grants for entrepreneurship, conducting Product Design audits for digital products, and specializing in User Experience Design for websites and mobile applications.
+Additionally, I offer services in business process reorganization, corporate security, patent development, and the design of molds for plastic materials.

+My qualifications include:
+• Registered Engineer (Industrial Sector, ID No. 23605)
+• Innovation Manager (Unioncamere list, ID No. 755)
+• Master of Science in Management Engineering with Honors (LM-31)
+• Bachelor of Science in Industrial Engineering (L-9)
+• Certified iOS Developer at Apple Developer Academy
+• Forensic IT Expert registered with the court of Torre Annunziata

 <a target="_blank" href="https://tealfeed.com/vstile/connect"><img src="https://framerusercontent.com/images/GXr3tMRCxakFJ2ZIcC2WvdA1OU.png" alt="Book a Session with Me" width="300"></a>